6.5 PDF Options

 title Document title

-date Document date
+date User defined document date

 author Author or authors of the document